 During a nice hike there is a possibility of running into some of Kansas' most fascinating animals The include: prairie chickens, pronghorn, ferruginous hawks, burrowing owls, golden eagles, green toad, swift fox, and the most recent resident - the federally endangered black-footed ferret.

 There is no fee to hike the trail loops.
-We ask that you respect the rules of the trails by not bringing pets, bicycles, or other vehicles.
+We ask that you respect the rules of the trails and not bring bicycles or other vehicles.
 There is no camping at the ranch.
 Also, please do not remove any keepsakes from the trails.
+If you discover artifacts or fossils, please leave them and notify us at (785) 233-4400 or email@example.com